SkaLe3/DoodleJump/README.md

 After generating the project files, open the solution in Visual Studio 2022 and build the project.

-<ins>**4.
-Copying framework dependencies:**</ins>

-Once the project is built, you need to copy the framework dependencies.
-Copy the libraries from `ThirdParty/Framework/bin` to the `Build/Binaries/%{buildcfg-system-architecture}/DoodleJump` directory, where:
-- `buildcfg` refers to your build configuration (e.g., `Debug`, `Release`).
-- `system` refers to your operating system (e.g., `windows`).
-- `architecture` refers to your system architecture (e.g., `x64`).

-These libraries are provided with the framework and are mandatory for the project to run.

 ### Requirements
-- [Visual Studio 2022](https://visualstudio.com) (required to automatically set up the project, otherwise you will have to set up the project yourself)
+- [Visual Studio 2022](https://visualstudio.com) (required to automatically set up the project, otherwise you will have to set up the project yourself or use provided premake)

 ## Showcase
 <p>